Leopard-2019/Project3A/README.md

 ![](client/public/Project3_3.png)

-When User clicks on any symbol, the complete doctor's information is displayed:
+When User clicks on any symbol, a completed doctor's information is displayed:

 ![](client/public/Project3_4.png)